Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 The goal of event simulation migrations are to move the test to more closely resemble how a user will interact with your UI.
 The recommended way to do this is to use the `UserEvent` class because under the hood, it's calling multiple related events instead of a single one. `UserEvent`'s APIs are also descriptive to the user action that is being tested, as opposed to an event that is being triggered.
 For example, `UserEvent.hover` will emulate a user hovering a DOM node, triggering multiple mouse and pointer events.
 As a result, `UserEvent` may not have a 1 to 1 API for the events exposed in `Simulate`.

 Below is a table of `UserEvent` APIs and some of events that each one triggers.
-It may be used as a general reference, but the list of events are not exact\*.
+It should be used as a general reference, but the lists of events are not exact to what you may see in a test\*.

 Using this table, the line of thinking would be to determine what event a test is currently simulating and find a `UserEvent` API that triggers the desired event.